LukeGrahamLandry/blockgame/devlog.md

+## Block textures

+Made an atlas texture loader.
+Take a bunch of little textures png files and write them into one big image as a grid.
+So a whole chunk can still be one draw call and each vertex has a different UV into that atlas.
+Can save the atlas to a file to make sure that it looks right.

 ## Rendering a chunk

 Simple representation of a 16x16x16 chunk.
 Then just have a bunch of those and build a world.